akamai/terraform-provider-akamai/docs/resources/property_cp_code.md

   }
 ```

-Akamai CP codes can be imported using a comma-delimited string of `cp_code_id,contract_id,group_id` in that order as ID, e.g.
+You can import your Akamai CP codes using a comma-delimited string of the CP code, contract, and group IDs.

+You have to enter the IDs in this order:

+`cp_code_id,contract_id,group_id`

+For example:

 ```shell
 $ terraform import akamai_cp_code.example cpc_123,ctr_1-AB123,grp_123